MaqsoodCodingPassion/AndroidBasicMovieApp/README.md

 # AndroidBasicMovieApp

-This repository contains a detailed movie sample app that implements MVVM architecture using
+This app content about the basic movie details which is implemented in MVVM architecture using:

-Jetpack - NavigationContriller
+Jetpack - NavigationController
 Jetpack - Paging
+Room
 Dagger2
 RxJava2
 Retrofit